Unlocking broader impacts

 The goals of broader impacts include, but are not limited to, the following:

-• Contributing to national security.
+• National Security: Improving national security.

 Three tips for stronger broader impacts